-Delgado Reyes enters his ninth season with the Mustangs women’s volleyball program heading into the 2019 season.
+Delgado Reyes enters his 11th season with the Mustangs women’s volleyball program heading into the 2021 season.

 Coach Delgado Reyes has been one Puerto Rico’s most revered volleyball coaches.
 Along with his impressive track record of success, Coach Delgado Reyes emphasizes a strong work ethic and commitment to excellence both on and off the court.